 Public Mistakes Like This Give Your Business a Black Eye

 Situations like these separate the good writers from the pros.
 They’re also a perfect example of why it’s a great idea to hire a professional writer and editor to help you with your content creation.
 Unless you studied the intricacies of the English language, these things may be new to you—and that’s okay!
-It’s our job to hire the best and brightest writers and editors for our team, so that you can do what you do best!
+It’s our job to hire the best and brightest writers and editors for our team, so you can do what you do best!